 \section{Introduction}

-The Solovay-Kitaev theorem \cite[Lem.~4.7]{Kitaev:error} is a foundational result in quantum computing, and an important result in group theory.
-In its algorithmic form, it says the following: Let $A$ be a finite set of $d \times d$ unitary matrices that densely generate $\SU(d)$, such that each generator $a \in A$ is efficiently computable, and such that $a \in A$ implies that $a^{-1} \in A$.
-Then there is an efficient (classical) algorithm to approximate any efficiently computable $g \in \SU(d)$ with a product
+The Solovay--Kitaev theorem \cite[Lem.~4.7]{Kitaev:error} is a foundational result in quantum computing, and an important result in group theory.
+In its algorithmic form, it says the following: Let $A$ be a finite set of $d \times d$ unitary matrices that densely generate $\SU(d)$, and such that $a \in A$ implies that $a^{-1} \in A$.
+Then there is a polynomial-time classical algorithm to approximate any $g \in \SU(d)$ with a product